Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations: Mathematical description of the algorithm

 One limitation of this scheme is that it requires all slack nodes belong to the same generalized block, which could be violated in case of multiple slack nodes.
 Before we get to the solution scheme, the following useful lemma is presented.

-\begin{lemma} Given a network with $G$ with injections as in \eqref{eq:NF-pi} and a generalized block-cut set $(\mathcal{B}, \mathcal{C})$ such that a generalized-block $B \in \mathcal{B}$ contains all the slack vertices, the flow in each edge of the generalized block-cut tree $bc(G; \mathcal{B}, \mathcal{C})$ is uniquely determined. \end{lemma}

-\begin{proof} The generalized block-cut tree has $n = \#\mathcal{B} + \#\mathcal{C}$ vertices and $n - 1$ edges.
+\begin{lemma} Given a network with $G$ with injections as in \eqref{eq:NF-pi} and a generalized block-cut set $(\mathcal{B}, \mathcal{C})$ such that a generalized-block $B \in \mathcal{B}$ contains all the slack vertices, the flow in each edge of the generalized block-cut tree $\operatorname{bc}(G; \mathcal{B}, \mathcal{C})$ is uniquely determined. \end{lemma} \begin{proof} The generalized block-cut tree has $n = |\mathcal{B}| + |\mathcal{C}|$ vertices and $n - 1$ edges.
 By assigning zero injection to replicated vertices and adding up all the nodal injections in each block, we find that each vertex in the generalized block-cut tree can be assigned an effective injection, except for the vertex representing the block containing slack nodes (since injections at slack vertices are unknown).
 Denote the agglomerated injection vector by $\tilde{q} \in \mathbb{R}^{(n-1)}$ while the flows in the edges are denoted by $\tilde{f} \in \mathbb{R}^{(n-1)}$.
 If $\tilde{A}$ be the $(n-1) \times (n-1)$ incidence matrix obtained by ignoring the vertex that represents the block containing slack nodes, then we have the linear system $\tilde{A} \tilde{f} = \tilde{q}$ which has a unique solution since $\tilde{A}$ corresponding to a tree is invertible.
 Thus the flows $\tilde{f}$ are known. \end{proof}

 The generalized block-cut tree can be traversed in a finite number of steps starting with any given block (vertex) and this fact forms the basis of the solution scheme we now describe: